jecuervo30/popricinus/README.md

 # 1. Sequence processing

 a.
 Quality control and read cleaning

-Raw paired-end FASTQ files were quality-filtered and adapter-trimmed using fastp and fastplong.
+Raw paired-end FASTQ files were quality-filtered using fastp and fastplong.
 The script used for this step is:

 - **Short reads:** [fastp quality control and trimming script](1_sequence_processing/1a_quality_control_and_trimming/s-fastp.sh)
 - **Long reads:** [fastplong quality control and trimming script](1_sequence_processing/1a_quality_control_and_trimming/l-fastplong.sh)